Visperi/OsrsHelper/README.md

    - statsdb.json
    - streamers.json

-   You can safely modify the default settings in settings.ini if you know what you're doing.
-3. Install Python 3.6+ and every needed module (Use `check_modules.py` to see if you need the requirements)
+3. Use `check_modules.py` to see if you meet the requirements
 4. Register the bot into discord api with your account and copy your secret token into file Credentials.json
 5. Add the bot into a server, run Main.py and get further help with command `!help`